kdari/mono/themes/plugins/shareaholic/readme.txt

 = 7.8.0.4 =
 * Bugfix: We fixed the code which displays the Facebook share count to accommodate Facebook's new data structure.
-* Bugfix: Fixed server side share counts for Odnoklassniki
+* Bugfix: Fixed Share Count Proxy counts for Odnoklassniki

 = 7.8.0.3 =
 * Bugfix: Fix for Cloudflare compatibility